anabaei/SprintPlaning/reactSteps.md

     });
 ```
 Then it go back to call `createAuction (auction) {` with params which are tile and details
+### Pass two params
-To pass more like auction ids we should modify slightly like
+To pass more than one params we should modify slightly like
 ```javascript
 <AuctionForm createAuction={this.createAuction} auctionidd={this.state.auction_id} />
 ```